jamesrp13/Alarm/README.md

 1. Create an `AlarmController.swift` file and define a new `AlarmController` class.
 2. Add an `alarms` array property with an empty array as a default value.
-5. Create an `addAlarm(fireTimeFromMidnight: NSTimeInterval, name: String)` function that creates an alarm and adds it to the `alarms` array.
+5. Create an `addAlarm(fireTimeFromMidnight: NSTimeInterval, name: String)` function that creates an alarm, adds it to the `alarms` array, and returns the alarm.
 6. Create an `updateAlarm(alarm: Alarm, fireTimeFromMidnight: NSTimeInterval, name: String)` function that updates an existing alarm's fire time and name.
 6. Create a `deleteAlarm(alarm: Alarm)` function that removes the alarm from the `alarms` array
     * note: There is no 'removeObject' function on arrays.
 You will need to find the index of the object and then remove the object at that index.
 Refer to documentation if you need to know how to find the index of an object.